Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Methods

 Particularly relevant to this work is the implementation of dynamical friction on black hole particles via a sub-grid model as described by \citet{Tremmel15}.
 This model is based on the Chandrasekhar formula \citep{Chandrasekhar43,Binney08} and estimates dynamical friction on scales smaller than the softening length of the simulation.
 With this formalism, we can accurately track the trajectories of black holes as their host galaxies merge and they eventually form close pairs, without relying on artificially pinning them to the centers of their hosts.
 Due to this model, we can realistically follow black hole orbital evolution until they reach and maintain a distance of $\sim$a hundred parsecs, mimicking the close pair regime.

-In \citet{Bellovary2019}, they identified several black hole mergers in dwarf galaxies.
+As reported in \citet{Bellovary2019}, our simulated dwarf galaxies themselves reflect the properties of observed local dwarfs.
+Specifically, they lie on the observed stellar mass - halo mass relation and have star formation histories which bracket the diversity of dwarfs in the local group.
+In \citet{Bellovary2019} work, they identified several black hole mergers in dwarf galaxies.
 However, their definition of a merger actually is a close pairing, because the spatial scales of mergers are not resolved.
 They allow black holes to coalesce if they become close together in space ($< 2$ force softening lengths) and have low relative velocities (fulfilling the criterion $\frac{1}{2}\Delta {\vec{ \rm v}} < \Delta {\vec{ \rm a}} \cdot \Delta {\vec{ \rm r}}$, where $\Delta {\vec{ \rm v}}, \Delta {\vec{ \rm a}}$ and $\Delta {\vec{ \rm r}}$ represent the relative velocity, acceleration, and radius vectors of the two SMBHs respectively).
 The purpose of this work is to fill in the gap between the resolution limit and actual black hole merging.